Dr. Tatsuki Ohji

 Anagahora 2266-98, Shimo-shidami Moriyama-ku Nagoya 463-8560, Japan December 2014/ASM Governor

 Tatsuki Ohji is a Fellow of National Institute of Advanced Industrial Science and Technology (AIST), Japan.
 BS and MS in mechanical engineering from Nagoya Institute of Technology and Ph.
-D. in inorganic materials engineering from Tokyo Institute of Technology, he has authored or coauthored more than 350 peer-reviewed papers and 20 book chapters, edited more than 40 books and conference volumes, and chaired or co-chaired more than 40 international conferences and symposia.
+D. in inorganic materials engineering from Tokyo Institute of Technology, he has authored or coauthored more than 360 peer-reviewed papers and 20 book chapters, edited more than 40 books and conference volumes, and chaired or co-chaired more than 40 international conferences and symposia.
 His research interests include mechanical property characterization of ceramics, ceramic composites and porous materials, microstructural design of ceramic materials for better performance, structural control of meso/ macro porous ceramics, and green manufacturing of ceramic components.
-Fellow of the American Association for the Advancement of Science (AAAS), The American Ceramic Society, ASM International, the Ceramic Society of Japan, and the European Ceramic Society, and Academician of the World Academy of Ceramics, he has received numerous awards including John Jeppson Award, Samuel Geijsbeek PACRIM International Award, and ECD Bridge Building Award all from The American Ceramic Society, Academic Achievement Award from the Ceramic Society of Japan, IIM Lectureship Award from ASM International, Honour Medal of Aurel Stodola from the Slovak Academy of Science, Lee Hsun Lecture Award from Chinese Academy of Sciences, and Distinguished Research Achievement Award from the Japan Society of Powder and Powder Metallurgy.
-He currently serves as President of the American Ceramic Society and an Editor of “Journal of the American Ceramic Society” and “Ceramic International” in addition to an editorial board member of many international journals.
+Fellow of the American Association for the Advancement of Science (AAAS), The American Ceramic Society, ASM International, the Ceramic Society of Japan, and the European Ceramic Society and Academician of the World Academy of Ceramics, he has received numerous awards including W. David Kingery Award, John Jeppson Award, Samuel Geijsbeek PACRIM International Award, and ECD Bridge Building Award all from The American Ceramic Society, Academic Achievement Award from the Ceramic Society of Japan, IIM Lectureship Award from ASM International, Honour Medal of Aurel Stodola from the Slovak Academy of Science, Lee Hsun Lecture Award from Chinese Academy of Sciences, and Distinguished Research Achievement Award from the Japan Society of Powder and Powder Metallurgy.
+He was a President of the American Ceramic Society (2019-2020) and currently serves as an Editor of “Journal of the American Ceramic Society” and “Ceramic International” in addition to an editorial board member of many international journals.